English Lessons

 Use these quick answers to clarify the most common next-step questions before you leave the page.

-Use focused questions after a teacher, partner, or self-recording round: what was clear immediately, where did the listener need more context, which phrase is reusable, and what one word, sound, or sentence pattern slowed the message down.
+Use these questions after a teacher, partner, or self-recording round: - What information was clear immediately? - Where did the listener or reader need extra context? - Which phrase sounded natural enough to reuse? - Which word, sound, or sentence pattern slowed the message down? - What is the smallest change that would make the next version stronger?
+Answer the questions in short notes.
 The notes should point to the next practice action, not become a long essay about every mistake.

 What if my child speaks English better than I do?